 My friend sent me a poem the other day (how lucky I am to have a friend who sends me poetry!) about the feeling of being in neutral.
 In contrast to euphoric joy or devastating dark days, this neutral state of being feels restful and calm, and much needed.
 As I read her poem I felt at ease, because this neutral day to day feeling of calm calls to me.

 Since adopting Dylan, our Romanian rescue dog, seven months ago, I have found a calmness in my day to day and in the routine he brings into my life.
 Not to say having a dog is easy all the time, it is absolutely a challenge, but there's an added meaning to each day with this creature that needs me to take care of him.
 I'm reminded that each day has its own value, even if nothing special or extraordinary happens.

 For a long time I watched a lot of videos about productivity on YouTube, and as much as they can be helpful on occasion, they mainly caused a build up of stress and that underlying feeling of not being enough or doing enough.
-Finding peace in a day that is neither super productive, nor quote on quote "lazy" (I could write a whole other post about how I don't think laziness exists), has been easier since Dylan came into our lives and I wish I could teach younger me about that feeling.
+Finding peace in a day that is neither super productive, nor "lazy" (I could write a whole other post about how I don't think laziness exists), has been easier since Dylan came into our lives and I wish I could teach younger me about that feeling.
 If only I could send her that poem.